ConsultingMD/blog/source/_posts/2015-01-16-on-the-importance-of-exploration.markdown

 ```

-Autojump (https://github.com/joelthelion/autojump), although not really related to Bash, is a tool that lets you quickly cd to your most used directories.
+<a href="https://github.com/joelthelion/autojump" target="_blank">Autojump</a>, although not really related to Bash, is a tool that lets you quickly cd to your most used directories.
 It keeps track of which directories you cd to, and automatically jumps you to your most used directories with the fewest characters possible:

 ```
 bird@bird-840: /tmp/$ ls